This route is tentative and may be modified based on weather conditions. Will post updates on Facebook and here on this site.

 Thursday:

 We will go around Sand Island and then head 19 miles East to Big Sabine (30°21'17.7"N 87°02'09.8"W).
-There are a couple of great stops along the way including Ft.
+There are a couple of great stops along the way, including Ft.
 Pickens and the many restaurants and shopping at Pensacola Beach (30.334736, -87.140022).
 As people learned in 2024, keep an eye on the weather and if strong winds from the northerly direction are forecasted, pull back into the bay of Big Sabine.
-However, if the winds are forecasted to be light or non-existent, you might want to stay on the beach by the mouth of the bay or otherwise risk a bit of bloodletting from mosquitos.
+However, if the winds are forecasted to be light or non-existent, you might want to stay on the beach by the mouth of the bay or otherwise risk a bit of bloodletting from mosquitoes.

 Friday: